Friday 14th of February 2025

 Voices of protest against Sunak are becoming vocal within Britain on this issue.
 Sunak and Braverman, accompanied by police officers on the High Street in Chelmsford, were protested by some people.
 In this regard, in a viral video, a woman is shouting that let the migrants come to our country.
 Go away, we don't want you here.
 However, the two leaders ignored it and continued talking among themselves.
 After a walk of just over five minutes, Sunak was taken to Chelmsford Boxing Club where he addressed the gathering and answered questions about his anti-social behavior action plan.
 Police have been given additional powers to curb and punish drug-related crimes and criminal activities under the Anti-Social Behavior Action Plan.

-Related UK News
+Related Europe News

 Links